-During the year ended April 30, 2012, the Company issued 500,000 shares of Series B convertible preferred stock in the acquisition of Long Canyon (see Note 1).
+During the year ended April 30, 2012, the Company issued 500,000 shares of Series B convertible preferred stock in the acquisition of Long Canyon.
 The Series B convertible preferred shares are convertible into ten common voting shares and carry no voting rights.